PhantomBot/custom-modules/waifuGames/README.md

 You can remove any character from your harem using **!kickHarem (waifu)**.
 ___
 ##**Fights**
-Using **!fight (player) (waifu)** you can battle anyone to train and level up your waifu's stats such as: EXP, Attack, Defense, and Love.
+Using **!fight (player) (waifu)** you can battle anyone with at elast one waifu in a harem to gain: EXP, Attack, Defense, and Love.
 If you type **!fight (player)** it will use a random waifu in your harem.
 Battles are calculated by your and your opponent's waifu stats.
+Each fight will result in you and your opponent losing health, when you or your opponent's hitpoints hit 0 that waifu will not be able to fight until you heal them using candy.
 ***Requirements:*** Both players must have a harem with at least one character in it.
 ___
 ##**Candy**